starlingvibes/starlingvibes/README.md

 <!--
 **starlingvibes/starlingvibes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-   I'm Chidera, a Software Engineer learning to develop exploits with Python and deploy web apps with Django/Flask.
-I'm also a Cybersecurity and Open Source enthusiast interested in Web technologies such as Vanilla JS, HTML and CSS
+   I'm Chidera, a Software Engineer specializing in building Backend infrastructure with NodeJS, Django and more recently, Golang.
+I'm also a Security Engineer and Open sourcerer interested in Web security, Reverse Engineering and Blockchain technology.

-- 🌱 I’m currently learning Django and Exploit Development with Python
+- 🌱 I’m currently learning Backend development with Go
-- 👯 I’m looking to collaborate on Open Source projects, ideally Network Security tools
+- 👯 I’m looking to collaborate on open source projects
-- 💬 Ask me about Networking, Security and Open Source
+- 💬 Ask me about Networking, Security and Open source
 - 📫 How to reach me: `Twitter`- @starlingvibe
 - ⚡ Fun fact: If I'm on your network, I'm either `root` or `admin`